telerik/teststudio-docs/docs/license-server/configure-license-server.md

 > <br>
 > Test Studio Licensing Server installation and setup must be configured from a Windows Administrator account.

 Click the __'Read License Agreement'__ button to get familiar with it and confirm you read it with the __'OK'__ button.
-If you need to read it again after the installation process is finished, you can find it available online on the <a href="https://www.telerik.com/purchase/license-agreement/teststudio" target="_blank">Progress Telerik site here</a>.
+If you need to read it again after the installation process is finished, you can find it available online on the Progress Telerik site <a href="https://www.telerik.com/purchase/license-agreement/teststudio" target="_blank">here</a>.

 By clicking the __'I Agree and Continue'__ button you confirm you agree to the terms and conditions listed in the Test Studio EULA.